salmafuma/Songbook/README.md

 # Songbook
-This is an android app
+This is an android app yes